DiplineRU/Home-work11/README.md

 Ваша задача — доработать код, а именно написать метод, который на вход принимает дистанцию и возвращает итоговое количество дней доставки.

+ENG text
+Task 1
+Implement a method that gets the year as a parameter, checks if it is a leap year, and outputs the result to the console.
+You have already implemented this check in the conditional statement task.
+The text of the last assignment
+Write a program that determines whether a year is a leap year or not.
+Name the year variable of the year, in which you can substitute the value of the year we are interested in.
+For example, 2021.
+The program should determine whether the year is a leap year or not, and display the appropriate message: ".... the year is a leap year" or "... the year is not a leap year".
+A little help: every fourth year is a leap year, but not every hundredth.
+Every four hundredth year is also a leap year.

+Now wrap the check in a method and use the year that comes as a parameter.
+Output the result of the program to the console.
+If the year is a leap year, then print the message: "... the year is a leap year."
+If the year is non—leap, then: "... the year is a non-leap year."

+Task 2
+Remember task 2 from the lesson "Conditional operators", where you offered the user a lightweight version of the application.
+The text of the previous assignment
+The bank has a mobile application.
+When a user visits the site from a phone, they are prompted to download the application, taking into account the operating system and the year of release of the phone.
+Your task is to write a program that issues a corresponding message to the client under two conditions.
+If the release year is earlier than 2015, then you need to add information about the lite version to the installation message:
+For iOS, it will sound like this: "Install the lite version of the iOS app via the link."
+For Android: "Install the lite version of the Android app via the link."
+For users of phones released in 2015 and later, you need to display the usual offer to install the application.
+For the year the phone was created, use the clientDeviceYear variable , in which you need to specify the year 2015.
+Important: nesting of more than two floors is not allowed (conditional operator inside conditional operator).

+Write a method where two parameters are supplied: the type of operating system (0 — iOS, 1 — Android) and the year of release of the device.
+If the device is older than the current year, ask it to install the lite version.
+The current year can be obtained in this way: int currentYear = LocalDate.now().getYear();
+Or set the value manually yourself — enter a numeric value into the variable.
+As a result, the program should output a message to the console indicating which version of the application (regular or lite) and for which OS (Android or iOS) the user should install.

+Task 3
+We return to the task of calculating the days of delivery of the bank card.
+The text of the previous assignment
+The bank organizes home delivery of cards for customers.
+To notify the customer when his card will be delivered, you need to know the distance from the office to the delivery address.
+The delivery rules are as follows:
+Delivery within 20 km takes a day.
+Shipping within 20 km to 60 km adds another day of delivery.
+Delivery within 60 km to 100 km adds another day.
+There is no delivery over 100 km.
+That is, with each subsequent delivery interval, the time period increases by 1 day.
+Write a program that outputs a message to the console: "It will take days: ... " + delivery time.
+Declare the integer variable
+deliveryDistance = 95, which contains the distance to the customer.

+Your task is to refine the code, namely to write a method that accepts the distance as input and returns the total number of days of delivery.